kellerflint/Course-Resources/content/SQL - W3 Table JOINs - JOIN Tables with One-to-Many Relationships.md

 # Practice Questions

-1. Write a query to list all orders, including the order ID, the date the order was placed, and the first and last name of the client who placed the order.
+1. Write a query to list all orders, including the order ID, the date the order was placed, and the first and last name of the client who placed the order./

 2. Write a query to display a list of all products, including their name, price, and the name and address of their supplier.